Bill 132 Employer Obligations Under the Law

 Under the bill workplace sexual harassment is defined as:

 Engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome; or

 Making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.

 - According to Bill 132, a reasonable action taken by an supervisor/employer relating to the management and direction of the employee or the workplace is not workplace harassment.

-- Bill 132 is meant clarify an employer’s obligations to implement a workplace harassment policy under section 32.06(2) of the OHSA to further set out.
+- Bill 132 is meant clarify an employer’s obligations to implement a workplace harassment policy under section 32.06(2) of the OHSA.
 As such, it may be considered a precedent in other provinces and states.